 Stress in and of itself can produce various affects and most documented research focuses on the resilience of people or the way people cope with adversity, fend off mental damage, and bounce back to normal functioning.
-But it’s only been recently that prophecy has grown in maturity to understand tragedy and proclaim how we can recognize, handle, and even benefit from its certain occurrences.
+But it’s only been recently that prophetic insight has grown in maturity to understand tragedy and proclaim how we can recognize, handle, and even benefit from its certain occurrences.
 These benefits must be viewed as “post traumatic growth” as I stated earlier, if the church is to move forward within the mandate of scripture as the days of revelation are revealed to the sons of man.
 This is in stark contrast or the opposite of post traumatic stress disorder.
 It is also in stark contrast with the ease and comfort message that grows a church crowd but fails to grow the church.

 I have reviewed research studies which reveals that people who have suffered tragedy including cancer, heart disease, HIV, rape, assault, paralysis, infertility, bankruptcy, house fires, plane crashes, and earthquakes.
 These studies also reveal how people cope with the loss of their strongest attachments such as children, spouses, and parents.
-This large body of research shows that although trauma, crisis, and tragedy comes in hundreds forms and hundreds of ways, people benefit from them in three obvious ways.
+This large body of research shows that although trauma, crisis, and tragedy comes in hundreds of forms and hundreds of ways, people benefit from them in three obvious ways.
 The first benefit is that rising to a challenge reveals your hidden abilities.
 Seeing and experiencing these abilities changes your self-concept.
 None of us really knows what we are capable of rising to or enduring until endurance is stimulated.
 I have heard many say, “I would die if I lost X or, I could never survive what Y is going through.”
 Yet, these are statements pulled out of thin air with the stench of flesh.
 If you did lose X or found yourself in the same position as Y – your heart would not stop beating and you would continue to respond to the world as you found it and most of those responses would be automatic.
 People often say that they are “numb” or on “auto-pilot” after a loss or trauma.
 I truly understand that conscious behavior is severely altered, but somehow the physical body keeps moving.
 Over the next few weeks some degree of normalcy returns as one struggles to make sense of the loss or tragedy and of one’s altered circumstances.
 The statement of “what doesn’t kill you, makes you stronger” is not the bottom line.
 The bottom line is that you are now by definition a ‘survivor.’
 It is now you that others will marvel at and how you endured.

-It is the self-doubt within the hearts of man and the lost within the tragic days ahead that our witness and strength will be required by the Lord.
-We must be both mentally and spiritually equipped as His witness upon earth.
+It is the self-doubt within the hearts of man and the unsaved within the tragic days ahead that our witness and strength will be required by the Lord.
+We must be both mentally and spiritually equipped as His witnesses upon earth.
 One of the most common lessons people draw from tragedy and trauma is that they are much stronger than they previously realized.
 This new appreciation of their strength then provides them the confidence to face future challenges.
 These ‘changes of mind’ are not just imagined silver linings to wrap around a dark cloud.
 People who have suffered through battle, financial ruin, concentration camps, or traumatic personal losses often seem to be inoculated against future stress.
 They recover more quickly in part because they know they can cope.

-As a prophetic generation and voice we must be inoculated to withstand the viruses of evil that are upon earth as our witness and leadership opportunities arise.
+As a prophetic generation and voice, we must be inoculated to withstand the viruses of evil that are upon earth as our witness and leadership opportunities arise.
 The truth, which is contrary of much charismatic and even prophetic teaching today is that the person who has experienced adversity and even tragedy can stand more firmly in the face of problems than the person who has never experienced suffering.
 From this view, we must conclude that some suffering can be beneficial as valuable lessons for life.
 The second benefit concerns relationships.

 Adversity is a filter.
 When a person is diagnosed with a terminal illness or when a couple experiences loss, friends and family members rise to the occasion and look for anything that they can do in expressing support or to be helpful.
 Sadly, these great acts of unconditional love do not usually occur in one man toward another unless stimulated.
 On the other hand, others will turn away from our times of tragedy.
 Maybe, it’s that they’re unsure what to say or unable to overcome their own fear and discomfort with the situation which is usually the underpinning of avoidance.
 If we possess a fear of death, we are certainly not in good standing with both man and especially God.
-Adversity does not just separate the fair-weather friends from the true.
-It strengthens relationships when they intersect upon the roads of crisis.
+Adversity does not just separate the fair-weather friends from the true… It strengthens relationships when they intersect upon the roads of crisis.
 It opens people’s hearts to one another.
-We often develop and deeper love for those whom we care for and we usually feel love and gratitude toward those who cared for us in a time of need.
+We often develop a deeper love for those whom we care for and we usually feel love and gratitude toward those who cared for us in a time of need.

 One of the most common affects of losing a loved one is that the bereaved have a greater appreciation of and tolerance for the other people in his or her life.
 A woman who’s husband had died of an extended illness explained, “The loss enhanced my relationship with other people because I realized that time is so important and you can waste so much effort on small insignificant events or feelings”.
 Like Tony, this bereaved woman found herself relating to others in a more loving, lasting, and a less petty way.
 Tragedy and trauma seems to shut off the motivation to play petty tit for tat games with its emphasis on self-promotion and competition.
 This ‘change’ in the way we relate to others points to the third benefit: Trauma changes mindsets and philosophies toward the present and it promotes living each day to ourselves and toward other people to the fullest.

 A great many people facing death (even soldiers needing to kill out of self-defense and a justifiable purpose) report changes in values and perspectives in regard to the value of life.
 A diagnosis of cancer is often described in retrospect as a wake up call; a reality check, or a turning point.
 Many of these people consider changing careers or reducing the time they spend at work.
 The reality that people often wake up to is that life is gift that they have been taking for granted and that people matter more than money, career, or anything else for that matter.
 Please understand that the purpose of this message is not to celebrate suffering, tragedy, prescribe trauma for anybody or minimize the need for you and I to reduce suffering wherever we can.
 I certainly do not desire to ignore the pain that ripples out from each diagnosis of cancer which naturally spreads fear along the lines of family and friends.
 I only desire to make the point that suffering is not always bad for all people and is necessary at times in all of our lives.
 There is usually some good mixed in with the bad or trying times in our lives and those who find it and learn from it have found something precious.
-They have found a key to social and moral maturity as well as spiritual development which is not to be feared but embraced with spiritual fortitude and strength.
+They have found a key to social and moral maturity as well as spiritual development which is not to be feared but embraced with fortitude and strength.